AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/sign-in-cnnxt.md

 1. Enter your connection code.
 This code is provided by AVEVA.

-    **Note:** A direct sign-in link can be provided to enable quick access to restricted accounts.
+    A direct sign-in link can be provided to enable quick access to restricted accounts.
 The third-party user will receive an email invitation that contains the direct link.

 1. Select **Next**.